manishshanker/bootstrap/README.md

 # A very simple Docker image to bootstrap learning in data science and machine learning

-To get going
+To get going download repo

-1. Download repo
+Run "./build_image" to build your docker image

-2. ./build_image will build your docker image
+Run "./jupyter" to run headless juypter notebook

-3. ./jupyter will run headless juypter notebook.
-Copy and past the http://localhost:8888/?token=07cxxxx to your browser
+Copy and paste http://localhost:8888/?token=07c(see output from above command) to your browser

-4. All notebooks are saved in notebooks folder
+All notebooks are saved in notebooks folder

 Enjoy